ikfoundation.org

 Promoting Natural & Cultural History

-Imported luxury goods as well as various local stock from the Malmö merchants Falkman & Suell, can for instance be traced in existing accounts and receipts from the baron and cavalry captain Otto Wilhelm Mörner.
-Preserved silk embroideries and clothing are other proofs for the well-to-do inhabitants increasing demand for silk wares of all kind, even if often difficult to pinpoint where and by whom such fabrics once were in use.
+Imported luxury goods, as well as various local stock from the Malmö merchants Falkman & Suell, can, for instance, be traced in existing accounts and receipts from the baron and cavalry captain Otto Wilhelm Mörner.
+Preserved silk embroideries and clothing are other proofs of the well-to-do inhabitants' increasing demand for silk wares of all kinds, even if it is often difficult to pinpoint where and by whom such fabrics once were in use.
 A few illustrations will accompany the written historical sources and preserved locally made silk textiles – in this late 18th century case study originating in southernmost Sweden.

-The year 1775 was the start of a new era in Malmö, an extension of the harbour area gradually caused the city to expand and flourish.
-This was primarily due to that ships could by now dock in the harbour, whereas previously they had to anchor out in the road whilst goods were transported on barges to the coast.
-Prior to this period some detailed accounts from the shop owners/merchants Falkman & Suell have been preserved.
-Frans Suell (1744-1817) was not only the leading businessman in the harbour project, overall he had great financial influence in the city for many years.
-Some individuals of the nobility living close by, evidently purchased plenty of goods from his shop on half-year long credits.
-One of them was Otto Wilhelm Mörner (1733-1791) married to Ulrika Fredrika Piper (1732-1791), who lived at their manor house Toppeladugård about 25 kilometres from Malmö.
+The year 1775 started a new era in Malmö; an extension of the harbour area gradually caused the city to expand and flourish.
+This was primarily due to the fact that ships could dock in the harbour by now, whereas previously, they had to anchor out on the road whilst goods were transported on barges to the coast.
+Prior to this period, some detailed accounts from the shop owners/merchants Falkman & Suell have been preserved.
+Frans Suell (1744-1817) was not only the leading businessman in the harbour project, but overall, he had great financial influence in the city for many years.
+Some individuals of the nobility living close by evidently purchased plenty of goods from his shop on half-year-long credits.
+One of them was Otto Wilhelm Mörner (1733-1791), married to Ulrika Fredrika Piper (1732-1791), who lived at their manor house, Toppeladugård, about 25 kilometres from Malmö.
 The couple married in July 1771, the same year as some of the accounts were written – today kept at the Piper Family archive at Christinehof manor house.
-Imported goods purchased by Mörner from June to November in 1771 included for instance; black pepper, saffron, white sugar, coffee beans, nails, wax candles, lemons, olives and capris.
+Imported goods purchased by Mörner from June to November in 1771 included, for instance, black pepper, saffron, white sugar, coffee beans, nails, wax candles, lemons, olives and capris.
 Textiles and accessories listed were silk fabrics, gold thread, silver thread and camel yarn.

-If it was possible to buy locally woven linen by the merchants Falkman & Suell or in other shops in Malmö is more uncertain.
+Whether it was possible to buy locally woven linen from the merchants Falkman & Suell or other shops in Malmö is more uncertain.
 Many of the previous active weavers – as described in an earlier essay – had at this time got better working conditions at a castle or large manor house in the county of Skåne or as a craftsman in a nearby parish.
-In 1793 one master weaver only and one apprentice were still practising this profession in the city, according to the historian Ernst Fischer’s thorough research of linen weavers.
+In 1793, only one master weaver and one apprentice were still practising this profession in the city, according to the historian Ernst Fischer, who conducted thorough research on linen weavers.

 Notice: A large number of primary and secondary sources were used for this essay.
-For full Bibliography and a complete List of notes, see the Swedish article by Viveka Hansen.
+For a full Bibliography and a complete list of notes, see the Swedish article by Viveka Hansen.

 Sources: